bdavis252/DrivingData/README.md

 Life got in the way of getting this done in a timely manner but because I looked at this with a fresh set of eyes I realized today that I had a few things mixed up.
 There were a couple duplicate lines I needed to abstract to a service, and then I realized some things depended on others in a way that wasn't really solid.
 So I cleaned those up real quick, stopped my kids from fighting, almost finished it up, bedtime, ok now it's ready.
 The UserDataCollectionService would be a candidate for also splitting up into something that manages data intake and something that retrieves sensible sets of data but I think for the scope of this project that would be going "Overboard" which the problem statement suggested we not do.

+Execution Instructions:
-So anyway, to run it, you'd just cd into the bin/win10 directory and do, e.g.
+Windows: cd into the DrivingData\bin\Release\netcoreapp2.1\win10-x64 directory and do, e.g.
 DrivingData.exe ExampleTextFiles/ExampleFromRoot.txt
-or you if you prefer Linux, go to bin/ubuntu DrivingData ExampleTextFiles/ExampleFromRoot.txt
+or you if you prefer Linux, go to DrivingData\bin\Release\netcoreapp2.1\ubuntu.16.10-x64 DrivingData ExampleTextFiles/ExampleFromRoot.txt (haven't tested this one, but the internet says it should work, and everything you read on the internet is true)

 I built for two common platforms because Tim suggested file size was a better priority over a self-contained package.
-The files I am sending depend on having .net but, since it's written in .net core, if needed I can build it to include the .net libraries it needs, it'll just be 60MB or so.
+The files I am sending depend on having .net but, since it's written in .net core, it should build a self-contained app for about 60MB.